The Gravitational Wave Bias Parameter from Angular Power Spectra: Bridging Between Galaxies and Binary Black Holes: Introduction

-This paper thus investigates the potential of GW bias measurements to illuminate the GW-galaxy connection.
 Many other works have considered the observability of the GW-galaxy connection by studying their correlation \cite{Mukherjee:2021bmw} and also cross-correlations to study the GW bias parameter \cite{Namikawa16, Mukherjee:2018ebj,Mukherjee:2019wcg, Mukherjee:2019oma, Calore:2020bpd, Mukherjee:2020hyn, Mukherjee:2020mha, Scelfo20, Libanore21, Diaz:2021pem, Libanore22, Gagnon23}.
 Prior knowledge about the GW bias parameter can also be useful for cosmological model inference.
 Moreover, measurements of the GW bias parameter can differentiate between an astrophysical and a primordial origin for BBHs \cite{Raccanelli16,Scelfo18,Libanore23}; in this work we will hereafter only consider astrophysical origins for BBHs.

 The structure of the paper is summarized as follows.
-In Section \ref{sec:bias} we will review the basics of the bias parameter for tracers and introduce the top-down approach to generate mock catalogs of BBH mergers from galaxy catalogs.
+In Section \ref{sec:bias} we will review the basics of the bias parameter for tracers and introduce our phenomenological approach to generate mock catalogs of BBH mergers from galaxy catalogs.
 Then, in Section \ref{sec:catalog} we will discuss the galaxy catalogs that were used in our study.
 In Section \ref{sec:modelling_gw}, we will describe how the mock catalogs of BBH mergers were generated.
 We present our prescription for calculating the 2D angular power spectra of BBH mergers and galaxies that were used to compute the BBH GW bias parameter in Section \ref{sec:power_spectrum}.
 The main results of this study will be presented and discussed in Section \ref{sec:results}.
 Finally, we make our concluding remarks in Section \ref{sec:conclusion}.

-\section{Modeling gravitational wave bias parameter from BBHs based on observed galaxies}
+\section{Modeling Gravitational Wave bias parameter from BBHs based on observed galaxies}